ogauthe/TensorKit.jl/docs/src/man/sectors.md

 ```

 ## [Fusion trees](@id ss_fusiontrees)

 The gain in efficiency (both in memory occupation and computation time) obtained from using
 symmetric (equivariant) tensor maps is that, by Schur's lemma, they are block diagonal in
 the basis of coupled sectors, i.e. they exhibit block sparsity.
 To exploit this block
-diagonal form, it is however essential that we know the basis transform from the individual
+diagonal form, it is however essential that we know the basis transformation from the
-(uncoupled) sectors appearing in the tensor product form of the domain and codomain, to the
+individual (uncoupled) sectors appearing in the tensor product form of the domain and
-totally coupled sectors that label the different blocks.
-We refer to the latter as block
+codomain, to the totally coupled sectors that label the different blocks.
+We refer to the
-sectors, as we already encountered in the previous section [`blocksectors`](@ref) and
+latter as block sectors, as we already encountered in the previous section
-[`blockdim`](@ref) defined on the type [`ProductSpace`](@ref).
+[`blocksectors`](@ref) and [`blockdim`](@ref) defined on the type [`ProductSpace`](@ref).

-This basis transform consists of a basis of inclusion and projection maps, denoted as
+This basis transformation consists of a basis of inclusion and projection maps, denoted as
 ``X^{a_1a_2…a_N}_{c,α}: R_c → R_{a_1} ⊗ R_{a_2} ⊗ … ⊗ R_{a_N}`` and their adjoints
 ``(X^{a_1a_2…a_N}_{c,α})^†``, such that